yunlongguo2000/tare_planner/README.md

 ## Usage

 The repository has been tested in Ubuntu 18.04 with ROS Melodic and Ubuntu 20.04 with ROS Noetic.
-Due to usage of [OR-Tools](https://developers.google.com/optimization) library, the code in default branch only supports AMD64 architecture.
+Previously, due to usage of [OR-Tools](https://developers.google.com/optimization) library, the code only supports AMD64 architecture.
+A recent upgrade to the library made it compatible with both AMD64 and ARM computers.
 On ARM computers, please download the corresponding [binary release](https://github.com/google/or-tools/releases) for the target platform, for example, [or-tools_arm64_debian-11_cpp_v9.8.3296.tar.gz
 ](https://github.com/google/or-tools/releases/download/v9.8/or-tools_arm64_debian-11_cpp_v9.8.3296.tar.gz), extract it, and replace the ```include``` and ```lib``` folders under ```tare_planner/src/tare_planner/or-tools```.

 Follow instructions in [Autonomous Exploration Development Environment](http://cmu-exploration.com) to setup the development environment.
 Make sure to checkout the branch that matches the computer setup, compile, and download the simulation environments.